wisesight/warroom-miniapp-sdk/README.md

 })
 ```
 #### warroom.onReply()
+> When answering a question.
 ```javascript
 warroom.onReply((message) => {
 })
 ```
 #### warroom.onReplyFormChange()
+> When there is an edit at the answer box.
 ```javascript
 warroom.onReplyFormChange((message) => {
 })
 ```
 #### warroom.onTagged()
+> When there is a tag attached on the post.
 ```javascript
 warroom.onTagged((case) => {
     // {